 But in Boston on August 19, Gentry lasted only 1.2 innings, as the Red Sox ripped him for four hits and four runs.
 Altogether, Boston clubbed three Detroit hurlers for 12 hits and won, 9-1.
-Gentry took the mound two days in New York, but he lasted only 1.1 innings against the heavy-hitting Yankees.
+Gentry took the mound two days later in New York, but he lasted only 1.1 innings against the heavy-hitting Yankees.
 He gave up three hits and three runs--including a solo homer by Herschel Martin in the first and triples by Nick Etten and Mike Garbark in the second, sandwiched around Gentry's only free pass.
 O'Neil called for Roy Henshaw, who worked 3.2 innings, and John Gorsica, who finished the contest.
 But the Yankees rode the early 3-0 lead to a 5-1 win, thanks to strong clutch pitching by recruit right-hander Walter Dubiel, and Gentry's record fell to 7-13.

 But the worst was to come.
 After Hal Newhouser won, 5-3 and picked up victory number 21 in the opener of a doubleheader against the first-place Browns on August 27, Gentry relieved Beck in the second inning of the nightcap.
-He retired two batters but gave up three runs on four hits, before being replaced by Roy Henshaw.
+He retired two batters but gave up two runs on four hits, before being replaced by Roy Henshaw.
 Still, the Browns pounded Gentry and five Tiger moundsmen for 17 hits en route to a 17-3 win.

 In September, however, Gentry, sometimes termed lackadaisical in his attitude toward the game, rebounded for his finest month of the season.
 He started six games and won five, the first four in a row.
 His only loss came September 25, when the Philadelphia A's beat him, 2-1, despite a complete-game performance in which he scattered six hits.
-Dueling right-hander Russ Christopher, who also spaced six safeties, Gentry preserved a 1-1 tie into the eighth frame.
+Dueling right-hander Russ Christopher, who also spaced four safeties, Gentry preserved a 1-1 tie into the eighth frame.
 Irvin Hall led off with a double, Ford Garrison singled over second base, and the A's held on for the triumph, stopping Gentry's four-game winning streak.